dvhar/aiproject/README.md

 **Model with simple logistic regression:**

-This gets a similar type of output as the main model, but with far less accuracy.
+This gets a similar type of output as the main model, but with far less accuracy, especially on rain-positive predictions.
+I tried training it some more, but it never improved beyond this outcome.

 <br>
 <img src="logreg.png" align="middle"/>